Humblemonk/DiceMaiden/README.md

 <br>A simple to use dice rolling bot perfect for any TTRPG sessions!
 </p>

+> **⚠️ Important Development Notice**
+>
+> Active development for this Ruby version of Dice Maiden has entered **maintenance mode**.
+Future development and new features will focus on the **Rust version** found at [https://github.com/Humblemonk/dicemaiden-rs](https://github.com/Humblemonk/dicemaiden-rs).
+>
+> This transition is due to scaling issues with the Ruby Discord library.
+The Ruby version will continue to receive critical bug fixes and security updates, but new features will be developed for the Rust implementation.
+These include the existing feature requests in this repo.

 ## Table of Contents

 - [Quick Start](#quick-start)